JiBrok/jibrok.github.io/_docs/time-in-status/calendar-field.md

 ##### Time in status field #####

 1. Calendar from the specified field.
-The field for choosing a calendar is specified in the settings of the "Time in status" field.
+The field for choosing a calendar is specified in the settings of the "time in status" field.
-2. The calendar specified in the settings of the "Time in status" field.
+2. The calendar specified in the settings of the "time in status" field.

 ##### Timer field/Stopwatch field #####